ethereum/ethereum-org/views/content/greeter.md

     greeterCompiled.greeter.info.abiDefinition;
     greeter.address;

-Then you can instantiate a javascript object which can be used to call the contract on any machine connected to the network.
-Replace 'ABI' and 'address' to create a contract object in javascript:
+Then you can instantiate a JavaScript object which can be used to call the contract on any machine connected to the network.
+Replace 'ABI' and 'Address' to create a contract object in JavaScript:

     var greeter = eth.contract(ABI).at(Address);